Austrian Alps Travel Guide

 Zell am See © BestZeller

 The vast majority of tourists visiting Austria head straight for one of its cosy alpine villages in the Tyrol region.
 Some of the world's best skiing resorts lie along the forested mountain slopes.
-Unlike many of the French and Swiss variety, most resorts in Austria are real, friendly villages on the valley floor.
+Unlike many of the French and Swiss varieties, most resorts in Austria are friendly, functioning villages on the valley floor.
 Despite expanding enormously over the last 20 years, the development has generally been in good taste, with traditional-looking chalets perched among the ancient, domed churches.

 Become our Austrian Alps Travel Expert